data-capsule/fogros2-sgc/README.md

 #### Deploying Your Own Routing Infrastructure
-The simplest routing infrastructure consists a signaling server and a routing information base(RIB) based on redis.
+The simplest routing infrastructure consists a signaling server and a routing information base(RIB).
 This can be done by running
 ```
-docker compose up -d signal redis
+docker compose up -d signal rib
 ```
 The only requirement is to expose port 8000 and 8002 to other robots/machines.